Robots, Devices & Interfaces

 Research grantee

-MSc theses
+MSc thesis

-Filipe Jesus: Ogre interface (delivered – link)
+Filipe Jesus: Ogre Interface

 PhD thesis

-Tested scenarios:
+Tested scenarios

-Trident: Underwater ROV
+Underwater ROV

-Research Purposes
+Research purpose

 Sensors